 Reducing you dependence on grains and making these suggested changes will improve your health and reduce your exposure to many serious and debilitating noncommunicable diseases.
 You might even lose some body fat in the process because of the overall reduction in carbohydrates in your diet.

-Find my book at https://amzn.to/3uiehfv, Seek professional medical advice before making dietary changes, particularly if you are on medication.
+Find my book at linked at the top of this web site.
+Seek professional medical advice before making dietary changes, particularly if you are on medication.

 www.takebackyrhealth.com.